MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Background

 where the first inequality is from \eqref{cond1}.
 This proves that the policy improvement of agent $i$ in each turn also improves the joint policy.
 Thus, as agents perform policy iteration by turn, the joint policy sequence $\{\bm{\pi}\}$ improves monotonically, and $\{\bm{\pi}\}$ will converge to a Nash equilibrium since no agents can improve the joint policy unilaterally at convergence. \end{proof}

-Lemma \ref{lemma-policy-iteration} immediately indicates an approach for Dec-MARL with convergence guarantee and also tells us that if we find the optimal policy for agent $i$ in each round $k$ given the other agents' policies $\pi_{-i}^k$, then the joint policy will obtain the largest improvement.
-This result can be formulated as following,
+Lemma \ref{lemma-policy-iteration} is simple but useful, which is also reached independently and implicitly by existing studies in different contexts \citep{fang2019multi,Bertsekas2020}.
+Moreover, Lemma \ref{lemma-policy-iteration} immediately indicates an approach with the convergence guarantee for Dec-MARL and also tells us that if we find the optimal policy for agent $i$ in each round $k$ given the other agents' policies $\pi_{-i}^k$, then the joint policy will obtain the largest improvement.
+This result can be formulated as follows,

 We could obtain this $\pi^{*,k}_i$ by policy iteration with many \textit{on-policy} iterations.
 However, such a method will face the issue of sample inefficiency which may be amplified in MARL settings.
-We will use Q-iteration to settle this problem in the next section.
+We will use Q-iteration to settle this problem as in \citet{fang2019multi,Bertsekas2020}.
+However, unlike these studies, we propose to truncate Q-iteration for fast learning but with the same theoretical guarantee.